rgilks/writeo/docs/models/corpus.md

 ---

-## What is T-AES-CORPUS?
+## What is AES-CORPUS?

-**T-AES-CORPUS** is an AI model that automatically scores English essays and assigns CEFR levels (A2, B1, B2, C1, C2).
+**AES-CORPUS** is an AI model that automatically scores English essays and assigns CEFR levels (A2, B1, B2, C1, C2).
 It was trained specifically on the **Write & Improve corpus** - a dataset of real student essays with expert CEFR labels.

 **Key Facts:**